SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Joule For Developers/Guiding Steps .md

 We need to add an input form to so that the requestor can enter certain details about the requisition such as product quantity, supplier, price etc.

 ## Form Creation
 To do this, click on "+" button after "Add a Trigger" step.
-From Smart Menu,select Form.
+From Smart Menu, select Form.
 Enter the  prompt to generate input form "create input form that has productname, quantity, price, supplier".
 Once the form is generated, go to the side panel.
 Fill the missing details Subject : PR Form